 If you want to have a glimpse of a quintessential 19th century middle class seating room, you don't have to look far.
 It is all here at the Folklore Museum.
 The exquisitely done up etchings of traditional Mykonos shipping vessels will take your breath away.
 Even the old ancient pieces of oil lamps will vie for your attention along with a fine collection of keys and locks.
 The handcrafted embroidered works stand out by their sheer brilliance.

 How to get there

-Car rental: Τhere’s the option of renting a car in Mykonos with as little as 10 euros per day and pick it up directly from the airport, port or your hotel.
-Using a car rental allows visitors to discover the Folklore Museum and many other places of interest in Mykonos at their own pace.
+Car rental: Τhere’s the option of renting a car with as little as 10 euros per day and pick it up directly from the airport, port or your hotel.
+Using a car rental allows visitors to discover the Folklore Museum and many other places of interest at their own pace.

 Public transfers: Note that there are two central bus stations in Mykonos town: Fabrika and Old Port.
 There are bus connections between this bus station and the most areas of the island.
 Consider that time schedules might change according to the season.
 Check the official timetables here.
 Tip: Since buses don’t always stop in every scheduled stop of their itinerary, our advice to visitors is to inform the driver about their final destination, so that he makes a stop there.